 Stir if necessary, especially if you have used soy milk.
 And that's it!

 Yes, with cocoa beans, you can make chocolate bars on your own!
-Take 2 pounds of this ingredient and roast it, then cool it back to room temperature.
+Take 2 pounds of cacao and roast it, then cool it back to room temperature.
 Then, crack and winnow the beans to get the cacao nibs.

 Winnowing is the process of separating the husks from the cacao nibs with airflow - the simplest way to do it is to use a hairdryer.
 You can use the leftover husks to make cocoa tea or add it to the soil of your garden plans for nutrition.